 Some new leisure reading books have arrived and are now available on Sackler 4th floor.
 We’ve got drama, comedy, action, and more!
 Maybe you’ll find some great weekend or beach reading?

 Have you read a great book lately and feel the library should own it?
 Give us a shout by filling out this book recommendation form!

 Tags4th floor 5th floor affiliation Ask Leo book review circulation copyright crafts databases electronic resource electronic resources events extended hours food fun fun lab HHSL Hirsh Health Sciences Library holiday holidays hours ILLiad Interlibrary Loan library service desk library staff lunch new books open access open access week open workshop portals recipes resources restaurant review staff statistics stress relief summer survey Thanksgiving therapy dogs Tufts Hirsh Health Sciences Library Under10 website writing consultants

 Follow Us on Twitter!

-- Short Answers to Hard Questions About Climate Change https://t.co/f2V5SdD8P6 about 19 hours ago from Twitter Web Client ReplyRetweetFavorite
+- RT @NatureNews: 7 chemical separations to change the world https://t.co/AxpNVS9xgP https://t.co/DuRB4EjjVm about 15 hours ago from Twitter Web Client ReplyRetweetFavorite

 Tufts HHSL on Facebook